-As mental and behavioral health counselors, we empathize.
 Frequently, by the time parents seek counseling, they have already experienced a significant amount of distress and frustration.
-We allow you to feel heard, understood, but not judged.
+We allow you to feel heard and understood, but not judged.
 Parenting a child with a difficult history and emotional needs is even more challenging.
-We take the time to listen to your worries and empathize with you.
+As mental and behavioral health counselors, we empathize.
+We take the time to listen to your worries and validate how you feel while also offering effective solutions.

 Our family counselors understand the effects that trauma and loss can have on an individual, group, and family.
 Sometimes, foster and adoptive parents don't understand why the child they are fostering is acting in such a difficult way because they have already successfully raised other children.
 We explain how a child's brain may have developed in a very different way because of abuse, loss, and neglect.
 It takes time to form new, secure relationships.